 The University of Edinburgh is the administering university for the IDCORE programme.
 The programme regulations and assessment regulations applicable to a Research Engineer are: the General Postgraduate Degree Regulation; Taught Assessment Regulations; and Research Assessment Regulations of the University of Edinburgh.
 The regulations are available on the Academic Services website

-These regulations are supplemented by specific regulations applying to the EngD in Offshore Renewable Energy - Programme Regulations for the EngD in Offshore Renewable Energy (PDF).
+These guidelines are supplemented by specific regulations applying to the EngD in Offshore Renewable Energy.